jdswebb/jai-xxh3/README.md

 ### Benchmark results

+Notes on the results:

-[Note that the times are for 1k-10m iterations depending on input length, so do not try to compare the times between different lengths]
+- Times are for 1k-10m iterations depending on input length, so do not try to compare the times between different lengths.
+The same input lengths can however be compared between modes.
+- Vector modes do nothing for very small inputs (and these results should probably be removed for clarity).

 XXH3-64bit **[Scalar]**: